sverch/deployment-experiments/DESIGN_DECISIONS.md

 piece focus on a self contained thing is actually nice (so then what to do about VPC dependency violations?
 Just friendlier error messaging after trying to discover things that might be blocking deletion?).

+## (Tentative) Declarative Configuration, Dynamic Resources

+This seems like a clear one in retrospect.
+Declarative configuration has a purpose, in defining what something is.
+While this is meant to be more dynamic than terraform in that resources are dynamic and not declarative, what those resources are could still be declarative.
+This parallels a launch configuration in an AWS autoscaling group.